JolaPsh/voting-system/README.md

 **2. Open the project using the IDE**

+**3. Execute initial script to create database schema.
+If you want, you can use postgresqldb, see src/resources/application.properties.**

-**3. Run your program or just execute it with Maven:**
+**4. Run your program or just execute it with Maven:**

 ```sh
 mvn spring-boot:run
 ```

-**4. Use Postman to test this API, you can add it from Google Chrome Web Store or use another REST Client Tool on your own.
+**5. Use Postman to test this API, you can add it from Google Chrome Web Store or use another REST Client Tool on your own.
 See also examples of curl commands <a href="https://github.com/JolaPsh/voting-system/blob/master/curl.md">curl.md</a>**
 ##